ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 Labelling Vaults
 ^^^^^^^^^^^^^^^^

-Since Ansible 2.4 the :option:`--vault-id <ansible-playbook --vault-id>` can be used to indicate which vault id ('dev', 'prod', 'cloud', etc) a password is for as well as how to source the password (prompt, a file path, etc).
+Since Ansible 2.4 the :option:`--vault-id <ansible-playbook --vault-id>` can be used to indicate which vault ID ('dev', 'prod', 'cloud', etc) a password is for as well as how to source the password (prompt, a file path, etc).

 By default the vault-id label is only a hint, any values encrypted with the password will be decrypted.
-The config option :ref:`DEFAULT_VAULT_ID_MATCH` can be set to require the vault id to match the vault id used when the value was encrypted.
+The config option :ref:`DEFAULT_VAULT_ID_MATCH` can be set to require the vault id to match the vault ID used when the value was encrypted.
 This can reduce errors when different values are encrypted with different passwords.